NeuronAddict/pentesting-notes/checklists/priv-esc.md

 And search for command that ca execute arbitrary code (ie nmap can launch a shell, vi too, more with short...). see inside_exec.md

+### try all with password discoreved

+- ssh for all users
+- sudo for all users
+- su can work too !
+- doas, runas, pkexec if available

 ### other home folders

 If other users are here, look at home folder for interesting files (ie .bash_history, .ssh, .cache, ...).